balena-io/docs/pages/reference/supervisor/supervisor-api.md

 ## HTTP API reference

+**Note:** on devices with supervisor version lower than 7.22.0, replace all `BALENA_` variables with `RESIN_`, e.g. `RESIN_SUPERVISOR_ADDRESS` instead of `BALENA_SUPERVISOR_ADDRESS`.

 The supervisor exposes an HTTP API on port 48484 (`BALENA_SUPERVISOR_PORT`).

+To enable these Supervisor environment variables, the `io.balena.features.supervisor-api` label must be applied for each service that requires them.
+See [here](https://www.balena.io/docs/learn/develop/multicontainer/#labels) for further details.

 **All endpoints require an apikey parameter, which is exposed to the application as `BALENA_SUPERVISOR_API_KEY`.**